Replacing leaky capacitors in a Macintosh SE/30: this time with modern SMD ones

 There was nothing for it but to tackle a task I'd postponed for some time.
 Replace the capacitors.

 Figure 3.
 Leakfest.
-The capacitor on the right has leaked its contents all around the chip at the centre
+The capacitor on the left has leaked its contents all around the chip at the centre

 Now replacing surface mount devices (SMDs) was a task I'd always approached with some trepidation.
 The components are small, tracks can be lifted and the board damaged if extreme care is not taken.
 However, I'd replaced caps once before on less-treasured Mac Classic II.
 In that case the repair was somewhat of a hack in that the leaky SMD caps were replaced with larger and more manageable through-board caps.
 This worked fine, but the aesthetic of the mainboard was lost.
 Not only was it a hack but it also looked like a hack.